rendellc/cli-builder-hpp/README.md

 Todo
 - clean up and document
-    - reduce size of public interface for classes
 - add more examples
-- flag to allow including with no implementations (only definitions)
-- helptext generator
 - no throwing.
 Always return errors, except with asserts

 ## Usage